Werpherp/PCLU/README.md

 ## 4.2 Why we use sensors and camera?

 The camera can differentiate colors by utilizing the color detection built in.
 The color differentiation allows us to avoid the green and red accordingly to the regulations.
-Our infrared avoidance sensors are utilized in order to detect near by obstacles and walls in order to avoid or adjust accordingly depending on the object, it's distance, and it's direction.
+Our ultrasonic sensors are utilized in order to detect near by obstacles and walls in order to avoid or adjust accordingly depending on the object, it's distance, and it's direction.

 # 5.0 Building the robot

 ## 5.1 The base

 The base was created to be compact enough to fit regulations but light enough to be quick enough to run laps in a quick and efficient manner, through revisions and the such we ultimately found our base to be effective at the job at hand, modifications were made so it could hold all our components.
-This base was made so it can support the weight of the hub, sensors and other needs for our vehicle but light enough so it can still move faster.
+This base was made so it can support the weight of the hub, sensors and other needs for our vehicle but light enough so it can still move fast.

 ## 5.2 Adding the components